fleetdm/fleet/handbook/company/communications.md

 ### Coworking
 Your Brex card may be used for up to $500 USD per month in coworking costs.
 Please get prior approval by making a [custom request to the business operations team](https://fleetdm.com/handbook/business-operations#intake).

 ## Compensation
 Compensation at Fleet is determined by benchmarking using [Pave](https://pave.com).
 Annual raises are not guaranteed, instead we ensure teammates are compensated fairly based on the role, experience, location, and performance relative to benchmarks.

 ### Payroll dates
 US based Fleeties get paid on the last business day of the month.
 International teammates pay dates follow the same structure as US pay, unless there are in-country requirement that dictate a more frequent cadence.

+### Workiversaries
+We're happy you've ventured a trip around the sun with Fleet- let's celebrate!
+The  team will post in Slack to highlight your dedication and contribution to Fleet, giving an opportunity for teammates to share their appreciation of your contribution!

+Fleet also [evaluates and (if necessary) updates compensation decisions yearly](#compensation-changes), shortly after the anniversary of a team member's start date.

 ### Compensation changes
 Fleet evaluates and (if necessary) updates compensation decisions yearly, shortly after the anniversary of a team member's start date.
 The process for that evaluation and update is: